wyanido/bw-signature-injector/README.md

 ## How does it work?

-Despite only allowing you to draw in black-and-white, the trainer card signature shares a palette with the rest of the trainer card, allowing for around 146 unqiue colours to be used.
+Despite only allowing you to draw in black-and-white, the trainer card signature shares a palette with the rest of the trainer card, allowing for around 146 unique colours to be used.

 ## How to use